codemargaret/IntervYou-UI/README.md

 * _Earn points for my contributions._

 ## Setup/Installation Requirements
-* _This project will soon available to view live [here](https://interv-you.herokuapp.com/)._
+* _This application is live [here](https://interv-you.herokuapp.com/)._

-_Complete the setup steps for the API outlined in [this repository](https://github.com/codemargaret/IntervYou.git)._
+_To run the app locally, first complete the setup steps for the API outlined in [this repository](https://github.com/codemargaret/IntervYou.git)._
-_Run the following commands in Terminal:_
+_Then run the following commands in Terminal:_

 1. `$ git clone` [this repository](https://github.com/codemargaret/IntervYou-UI.git)
 2. `$ cd IntervYou-UI`